-Ceiling mics are typically the solution of last resort for the audio designer, and first choice for the interior decorator.
-In many cases, it is necessary to gently remind the client that the room is intended for collaboration and communication first.
-Ceiling mics will suffer from high ambient or background noise levels and poor signal-to-noise values due to the need for increased input gain, and poor tone due to the distance from the body of the talker.
+Ceiling mics are typically the first choice for the interior decorator but may pose additional challenges for the audio integrator.
+It is critical to choose the right tool for the job.
+A cardioid-style microphone with the talker positioned on-axis with its pattern will outperform an omni-directional mic, or even the same directional mic pointed down in a "generic" position.
+In many cases, it is necessary to gently remind the client that the room is intended for collaboration and communication first so mics may need to be seen.
+Ceiling mics often have higher perceived ambient or background noise levels and poor signal-to-noise values relative to table-top mics due to the need for increased input gain, and tone may suffer due to the distance from the talker.

 People have a tendancy to speak looking slightly downward and toward their notes rather than with chins held high and projecting toward the ceiling.
 A mic located 18 inches from the mouth of a presenter and 6 feet from the nearest air handler will sound better than a mic located 18 inches from an air handler and 6 feet from a presenter.
 Proximity to the desired audio source matters with microphones.

 There are a number of online resources with recorded examples of lavalier, handheld, tabletop, and ceiling mics to allow direct comparison of the tone differences between them - it is highly recommended that you and your clients listen to the differences before committing to ceiling mics.

 Tabletop mics positioned close to the talkers will provide a notable increase in performance over ceiling mics.